rimuz/smudge/docs/stdlang.md

 Class `String` provides all the methods invokable from a string object.
 This class is very special, because it's the **only one** of the SSL which has **not** a matching **native class** (with native I mean a C++ class).
+A string can be instanced by enclosing its content with a couple of quotes `'` or double quotes `"`.

 ## `String` and **UTF-8**
 Smudge's strings fully support **UTF-8** with some